bgamari/ghc-wiki-import/data-parallel/closure-conversion/class-less.md

 ```

-As a consequence, whenever we convert a *partial* wrapper application in an expression, we need to introduce a closure on the spot.
+As a consequence, whenever we convert a *partial* worker application in an expression, we need to introduce a closure on the spot.
 (Simon pointed out that this is a rare case anyway.)

-We do not specially handle wrappers of data constructors.
+We do not specially handle wrappers of data constructors or field selectors.
 They are converted just like any other toplevel function.

 #### Examples